 - Decide on a theme.
-A theme can tie the decor and food together while adding a personal touch.
+A theme can tie the décor and food together while adding a personal touch.
 It can be simple like a garden or tea party, and it can also be reflective of the bride.
-“Common mistakes with bridal shower planning are planning a shower the way everyone else has,” Forster says.
+“Common mistakes with bridal shower planning are planning a shower the [same] way everyone else has,” Forster says.

 - Get a guest list from the bride.
 “Honor the bride's wishes,” suggests Forster.
 This event is for her close family and friends, so let her decide who should be there.
-Bridal showers are traditionally female-only, and coworkers, parents’ friends, and other acquaintances don't need to be invited.

 - Choose a location.
 Bridal showers can be as formal or relaxed as you want.
 They can be held in a chandelier-filled event space or in someone’s backyard.
 Your venue should comfortably accommodate all your guests and match the theme.